antonsamper/mylogomyweb/scripts/README.md

 # sizeToBytes.js
 ## A simple function that returns the number of bytes in a human readable size

- - Copyright 2012: [Anton Samper Rivaya] (http://aeser.co.uk)
- - sizeToBytes.js by Anton Samper Rivaya is licensed under a Creative Commons Attribution 3.0 Unported License..
+ - sizeToBytes.js by [Anton Samper Rivaya] (http://aeser.co.uk) is licensed under a Creative Commons Attribution 3.0 Unported License, Copyright 2012.

 ###Syntax: